School Place Planning

 The data within the Strategy suggests that the priorities for development are:-

-- Consider the development of Post-16 Autism and SEMH provision.
+- The development of Post-16 Autism and SEMH provision/pathways

 - Explore and develop spend to save initiatives through the creation of additionally resourced provision to target out of borough placements.